 The top 10 places to work or study in Toronto

-Here are the top places to work or study in Toronto.
+Here are my picks for the top places to work or study in Toronto.

 This monolith of knowledge at Yonge and Bloor is, essentially, the entire city's study hall.
-At five massive floors, there are plenty of places to pull up a chair, including glass meeting and study pods and the Balzac's Coffee on the ground floor.
-We've heard the top two floors at the north end are particularly calming.
-(Be warned: During peak study weeks, you might end up hunting for a spot.)
+At five massive floors, there are plenty of places to pull up a chair and finish off that term paper.

 Join the conversation Load comments